diegomacario/Super-Sunshine/README.md

 Let's break these visual effects down into their basic components (this will help me illustrate how to use the ray-tracer described in this readme, and it will give you an understanding of how it works):

-#### 1. A surface that faces a light source is brighter than one that is angled with respect to the light source.

 The first one is the simplest of the three.
 I like to approach it by thinking about the following situation:

 Imagine you have a scene that contains a single light source and a single surface.
 Now let's say you choose a point on the surface.
 How do you determine how brightly the light source illuminates that point?